 What Is Insurance Fraud?

-Under New Jersey Code of Criminal Justice 2C:21-4.6, an insurance fraud offense occurs when someone knowingly omits a material fact or makes a false or misleading statement to an insurance company.
-In New Jersey insurance fraud is a crime and is considered a third degree felony.
+Under the New Jersey Code of Criminal Justice 2C:21-4.6, an insurance fraud offense occurs when someone knowingly omits a material fact or makes a false or misleading statement to an insurance company.
+In New Jersey, insurance fraud is a crime and is considered a third degree felony.

 Multiple instances of insurance fraud can be a second degree offense with even stricter penalties.
 When a claim is filed, any information that is provided in the application itself or thereafter that misleads the insurance company in order to acquire insurance money or acquire a renewal in policy is considered fraud.